Best hand tracking games for Oculus Quest Android Central 2021

 - What can your hands do for you?: Hand Physics Lab

 - The power of a god: Tiny Castles

 - Failing driver's ed … again: Car Parking Simulator

 - Learn how to play your piano: VRtuos

 - When you simply don't have a piano at home: Virtual Piano

 The Curious Tale of the Stolen Pets is a charming game for all ages, heights, and skill levels.
 Follow the narration of your grandfather through half a dozen imaginary worlds to find the stolen pets and discover a wonderful tale of lost childhood memories in the process.
-Hand tracking is a perfect fit for this laid-back title, and the accuracy and consistency of hand tracking in this game is second to none.
+Hand tracking is a perfect fit for this laid-back title.

 If you're looking for a great example of what hand tracking can add to an already unique experience, the oddly named Tea for God is a great choice.
 Tea for God is a never-ending procedurally-generated experience.
 That means the game creates its world as you play, and it's different every single time.
-On top of being one of the best room-scale experiences available, Tea for God utilizes the hand tracking feature in a wholly natural way.
-You can make guns by simply holding up your thumb and index finger, punch enemies when they get too close, and even use your fingers to touch buttons and control environmental objects.
+On top of being one of the best room-scale experiences available, Tea for God utilizes the hand tracking feature in a uniquely natural way.
+You can make guns by simply holding up your thumb and index finger; punch enemies when they get too close; even use your fingers to touch buttons and control environmental objects.